Helperbird/website/src/pages/help/helperbird-for-ios-ipad-iphone-is-missing-features.md

   functionalities and optimize your mobile experience.
 header: true
 ---

 ## Introduction

 Follow this step-by-step guide to activate your subscription key and unlock the full range of features offered by Helperbird.

 ## Prerequisites

-- You will need a [Helperbird Pro subscription](/help/how-to-login-to-helperbird// 'Helperbird login link').
+- Ensure you have a [Helperbird Pro subscription](/help/how-to-login-to-helperbird// 'Helperbird login link').

-## Step 1: Navigate to Settings
+## Steps

-1. After logging in, proceed to the "Settings" page.
+**Step 1**: Navigate to Settings: After logging in, proceed to the "Settings" page on the Helperbird interface.

-## Step 2: Locate Subscription Key Entry
-1. Within the "Settings" page, find the section where you can enter a subscription key.
+**Step 2**: Locate Subscription Key Entry: Within "Settings", find the section to enter your subscription key.

-## Step 3: Input Subscription Key
-1. Type your subscription key into the designated text box.
+**Step 3**: Input Subscription Key: Type your subscription key into the designated text box.

-## Step 4: Save Changes
-1. Click the "Save" button to apply the changes.
+**Step 4**: Save Changes: Click the "Save" button to apply the changes.

-## Step 5: Confirm Activation
-1. Upon saving, your subscription will be activated, granting you access to Helperbird's full feature set.
+**Step 5**: Confirm Activation: After saving, your subscription will be activated, giving you access to all of Helperbird's features.

-## Step 6: Enjoy Helperbird Pro
-1. Celebrate!
-You now have Helperbird Pro.
-Enjoy the confetti and the enhanced capabilities of your Helperbird subscription.
+**Step 6**: Enjoy Helperbird Pro: Celebrate your new access to Helperbird Pro!
+Enjoy the confetti and the enhanced capabilities of your subscription.

 ## Video Tutorial
 Coming soon!

 ## Need Additional Help?
-If you encounter any issues during the activation process, please don't hesitate to [contact the Helperbird support team](/support) for further assistance.
+Encountering issues?
+Please [contact the Helperbird support team](/support) for further assistance.